 More expensive than an iPad

-Unlike the iPad and other tablets, the The reMarkable 2 is a slate where writing comes first.
+Unlike the iPad and other tablets, the The reMarkable 2 ($279 to start) is a slate where writing comes first.
 Made for writers and those who prefer a digital paper screen, like you get with the best kindles, the reMarkable 2 is made for people (like myself) who love to actually write, and want to bring handwriting into the digital era.

 The reMarkable 2 is so (pardon the pun) remarkable because of its amazing redesign, which slims down and moves from plastic to metal.
 On top of that, a really neat handwriting-to-text conversion trick (added to the reMarkable line after the original reMarkable was released) make it a lot more capable.

 And just recently, reMarkable added a new way to read on the tablet with Read on reMarkable, a Chrome extension that turns posts into Ebooks you can read later.
 This reMarkable 2 review will show that while the tablet doesn't have the broad overall appeal of an iPad or Amazon Fire tablet, it's still one of the best tablets, especially for the person in your life who has stacks and stacks of notebooks.

 In the months that passed since this review was originally published I've come to find the reMarkable 2 as an essential gadget of my day to day.

 - The reMarkable 2 offers a natural-feeling writing experience

 - It's much thinner and lighter than before